-It's true: I have been known to cross the border in the name of a taco.
 But I'd also be willing to do so for a tlayuda, a memela, and definitely for tamales.
-Bottom line is I L-O-V-E all the traditional Mexican street foods because, well, what's not to love?!?
+The bottom line is I L-O-V-E all the traditional Mexican street foods because, well, what's not to love?!?

 One must-make during such parties are these Rajas Tamales With Oaxacan Cheese.
-This classic tamale is found throughout central Mexico and you see variations on it as you travle about.
-For our version we filled it with charred poblano peppers, caramelized onions, a good dose of earthy Mexican oregano, and melty Oaxacan cheese.
+This classic tamale is found throughout central Mexico, and you see variations on it as you travel about.

 or vegetable broth for the masa dough, plus more for steaming the tamales